osrf/TSC-RMW-Reports/humble/eProsima-response.md

 Unsurprisingly, the performance of the tested configurations depend on the kind of deployment: inter or intra-process, best effort or reliable, the number of subscribers, the data size, and so forth.
 However, in most cases the differences among the implementations and configurations can be considered non-significant, and the effect of the number of subscribers, publication rate and data size is similar in most cases too.
 There are, however, some exceptions that show really big differences, and these are the ones we are highlighting here.
 For a more detailed discussion about the smaller differences, please refer to the complete report.

- * cycloneDDS has very poor performance with large data sizes.
+ * Cyclone DDS has very poor performance with large data sizes.
 In the case of 2MB data:
    * Latency is at least 50% larger than Fast DDS without data-sharing.
    * CPU usage is at least 50% larger than Fast DDS without data-sharing.
-   * We extended some tests on the Windows platform beyond 2MB that confirm that latency in cycloneDDS increases at a much larger rate than in Fast DDS.
+   * We extended some tests on the Windows platform beyond 2MB that confirm that latency in Cyclone DDS increases at a much larger rate than in Fast DDS.
  * By large, the best option for large data sizes is Fast DDS with data-sharing:
    * On a linux platform the throughput exceeds 2000 MBps, even with 10 subscribers.
    * On a Raspberry platform, it has still 10 times larger throughput than any other configuration.
    * The effect of the data size on the latency is almost negligible compared to the other configurations.
- * The throughput with cycloneDDS is the poorest by a large margin.
+ * The throughput with Cyclone DDS is the poorest by a large margin.
    * Fast DDS without data-sharing has around 4 times better throughput regardless of the number of subscribers.
-   * We extended some tests on the Windows platform beyond 2MB that confirm that throughput in cycloneDDS decreases at a much larger rate than in Fast DDS.
+   * We extended some tests on the Windows platform beyond 2MB that confirm that throughput in Cyclone DDS decreases at a much larger rate than in Fast DDS.
    * As mentioned before, the best throughput is achieved with Fast DDS with data-sharing delivery.
  * Fast DDS consumes around 25% more memory in all its configurations.This was somehow expected, since Fast DDS supports many more configurations and features that require data structures residing in memory.